Bayesian semiparametric modelling of phase-varying point processes: Numerical experiments and computing

 with $\phi(t \mid \mu, \sigma^2)$ denoting the normal density function and $L =50$.
 The warped data $\widetilde{x}_{i, j} = T_i(x_{i, j})$ are obtained using

 where $U \sim \text{Unif}(0,1),$ $K_j \stackrel{D}{=} V_1V_2$ with $V_1 \sim \text{Poisson(3)}$ and $P(V_2 = -1 )= P(V_2 = 1) = 1/2$.

-We start by illustrating our method on this setup on a single run-experiment; a Monte Carlo study was also conducted this setting along the same lines as in Section~\ref{sc1} and it will also be reported below.
-A realization of the original point process can be found in Fig.~\ref{fig1}.
-After estimating $F_1, \dots, F_n$ using random Bernstein polynomials we obtain the posterior Fr\'echet mean depicted in Fig.~\ref{fig2}.
+We start by illustrating our method on this setup on a single run-experiment; a Monte Carlo study was also conducted in this setting along the same lines as in Subsection~\ref{sc1} and it will also be reported below.
+A realisation of the original point process can be found in Figure~\ref{fig1}.
+After estimating $F_1, \dots, F_n$ using random Bernstein polynomials we obtain using \eqref{postmeans} the posterior mean Fr\'echet mean depicted in Figure~\ref{fig2}.
 The posterior mean is quite similar to the kernel-based estimator of \cite{panaretos2016}, and both are similar to the true Fr\'echet mean.
-Fig.~\ref{fig2} also includes posterior inference for the warp functions.
-To examine the inference for warp functions in a greater level of detail Fig.~\ref{fig3} presents the posterior mean Bernstein polynomial warp function along with credible bands for $i = 5$.
-As it can be observed from the latter figure, our estimator follows closely that of \cite{panaretos2016}, and is reasonably in line with the original warp function; similar evidence holds for the remainder values of $i$ (see Appendix \ref{Appendix:Sim}).
-As expected, both estimators have however more difficulty in recovering the true value in the center of unit interval as there tends to be much less data on that region, as can also be seen from Fig.~\ref{fig3}; it may seem surprising that credible bands are smaller on the center of unit interval, but this is due to an extrapolation issue: Since very few warped points are observed on that region, posterior simulated trajectories overconfidently consider the warp function to be constant there.
+Figure~\ref{fig2} also includes posterior inference for the warp functions.
+To examine the inference for warp functions in a greater level of detail Figure~\ref{fig3} presents the posterior mean Bernstein polynomial warp function along with credible bands for $i = 5$.
+As it can be observed from the latter figure, our estimator follows closely that of \cite{panaretos2016}, and is reasonably in line with the original warp function; similar evidence holds for the remainder values of $i$ (see Figure~\ref{FNE:3}).
+As expected, both estimators have however more difficulty in recovering the true value in the center of the unit interval but this is due to an extrapolation issue as there tends to be much less data on that region.
+Figure~\ref{fig3} also showcases that our method is more appropriate for bounded domains than the kernel as it takes full advantage of knowledge on the interval where the point processes lie.

-While the theoretical claims in Section~\ref{sc2} extend those of \cite{panaretos2016}---in the sense that under extra conditions they support the use of the methods even under a small $n$ large $m$ setting---numerical experiments presented in Appendix~\ref{Appendix:Sim} suggest that the pointwise performance of our methods may not dominate that of \cite{panaretos2016}.

-Fig.~\ref{fig3} presents additionally credible intervals for randomly selected registered points for each registered point process.
+Whilst the theoretical claims in Subsection~\ref{sc2} extend those of \cite{panaretos2016}---in the sense that under extra conditions they support the use of the methods even under a small $n$ large $m$ setting---numerical experiments in the supplementary materials suggest that the pointwise performance of our methods is tantamount to that of \cite{panaretos2016}.
+Figure~\ref{fig3} presents additionally credible intervals for randomly selected registered points for each registered point process.
 Observe that wider intervals are associated to points falling on the interval separating the two `clusters' of points.